 In fact, Council's actively encourage nominations from people from diverse backgrounds to ensure that a wide range of views are being represented.

-Nominations for the 2018 Local Government elections open Tuesday 4 September 2018 and close on Tuesday 18 September 2018 at 12 noon.
-If you want to nominate you will need to complete and lodge a nomination form during this time.
+Nominations for the 2018 Local Government elections opened Tuesday 4 September 2018 and closed on Tuesday 18 September 2018 at 12 noon.

 As with any election, some candidates may choose to advertise via election signage attached to various on-road infrastructure belonging to SA Power Networks (SAPN) or the Department of Planning, Transport and Infrastructure (DPTI).
 Candidates may commence putting up their posters from 12 October 2018 and these must be removed on the weekend of the 10 November 2018.

 A guideline has been drafted by the LGA in collaboration with SAPN and DPTI and is available here.

 Voting in the Council election is done by post.